 When you get the stripers into feeding mode they will

 be quickly joined by others in a spontaneous tail spacking attack.
 Throw

 just about anything with hooks in shad, chrome or white colors into a school

 of boiling stripers in a feeding frenzy and it's gonna get busted.
-But when

 the frenzy is over, it's over.